St Piers School is committed to safeguarding and promoting the welfare of children, young people and adults at risk.

 Operation Encompass has been designed to provide early reporting on any domestic incidents that occur outside of Young Epilepsy and might have an impact on a child in school.

 Operation Encompass ensures that a member of the school staff, named a ‘Key Adult’ is informed the next morning that there has been a domestic incident or if a child has been reported as missing.

 This means that the Key Adult can ensure that the child is supported whilst they are in school.

-At Young Epilepsy the Key Adults are Richard Gargon (Principal) and Alex Dave (Safeguarding and Compliance Manager).
+At Young Epilepsy the Key Adults are Richard Gargon (Principal) and Jill Walters (Head of Safeguarding and Quality Practice).